Gist of Kurukshetra for UPSC Exam Preparation. November 2019 Issue: Rural Education

 - This makes it necessary for each segment of the textile value chain to be globally competitive.
 Such an approach becomes more relevant due to the fact that global value chains are becoming more knowledge-intensive, and therefore, the advantages created at the end product exclusively through various policy supports and other means have found to be ineffective.

 Issues faced by the industry:

-- Cotton continues to be the fiber of privilege especially in wearable segments.
+- Cotton continues to be the fibre of privilege, especially in wearable segments.
 This calls for focused efforts to increase the cotton productivity, cotton quality and even branding of the Indian cotton to fetch a premium.

-- The electricity prices for the industry, with cross-subsidy burden of about 15 percent to 20 percent and other factors, compare unfavorably in India.
+- The electricity prices for the industry, with cross-subsidy burden of about 15 per cent to 20 per cent and other factors, compare unfavourably in India.